Kagoshima United FC

-Kagoshima United FC (鹿児島ユナイテッドFC, Kagoshima Yunaiteddo Efushī) is a Japanese professional football club based in Kagoshima, Kagoshima Prefecture, Japan that was formed from the merger of Volca Kagoshima and FC Kagoshima.
+Kagoshima United FC (鹿児島ユナイテッドFC, Kagoshima Yunaiteddo Efushī) is a Japanese professional football club based in Kagoshima, Capital of Kagoshima Prefecture, Japan.
+That was formed from the merger of Volca Kagoshima and FC Kagoshima.
 Both clubs played in the Kyushu Soccer League before the merger.
-Their top team currently plays in the J3 League, Japan's 3rd tier of professional league football.
+Their top team is set to play in the J3 League from 2025, Japanese third tier of professional league football after relegation from J2 in 2024.
 Their secondary team plays in the Kagoshima Prefectural League as Kagoshima United FC SECOND.

 History

 Origins (1959–2013)

 Volca Kagoshima was established in 1959 as Kagoshima Teachers' Soccer Club.
 The club was a founding member of the Kyushu Soccer League in 1973.
 Since the league's inception, the club had always played in this league and never be relegated to the Prefectural Leagues until the merge with FC Kagoshima in 2014.
 They advanced to the Regional League promotion series five times, but never succeeded to promote to the upper tier, Japan Football League, known as the highest level for amateur club football in the country.
 The club changed the name from Kagoshima Teachers to Volca Kagoshima in 1995.

 FC Kagoshima was established in 1994 as an affiliated club of the National Institute of Fitness and Sports in Kanoya.
 They were promoted to the Kyushu Soccer League as early as 2004 and changed the name to Osumi NIFS United FC.

 Both of Volca and NIFS have been seeking the way to promote to the JFL separately.
 The idea of a merged club of Volca and FC Kagoshima (renamed from NIFS in 2010) had been discussed by the Kagoshima Prefectural Football Association as early as 2012, however, it was failed to reach an agreement at that time.
 Although Volca and FC Kagoshima had applied for J.League Associate Membership separately, both sides restarted their talk about the merger, then finally agreed with merging their clubs to aim promotion to the J.League, in response of the advisory by the J.League organization.
 As both clubs had advanced to the final round of the Regional League promotion series in 2013, the merged club earned the promotion to the JFL of 2014.